 Just then an intriguing opportunity presented itself in the form of an editing position at a publishing services start-up.
 As a passionate nonfiction reader and book lover with some claims to literary fame in school and college, I felt I would be at home working with academic books.
 Why not catch the IT-enabled services wave powered by the Internet?

 This was a career gamble, a leap into the unknown, and a decisive break with the past.
 I took the plunge.
-My new workplace was a boutique editing company set up by a pair of seasoned publishing professionals, a couple, who had decided to settle down in India after long editorial careers in the United States.
-The distaff half of the couple, a native Californian ("California is the best—and most expensive—place in the world for eating out"), was responsible for hiring and training, and the first few months were spent under her eagle eye.
+My new workplace was a boutique editing company set up by a pair of seasoned publishing professionals, a couple (Mohan and Girija Nair), who had decided to settle down in India after long editorial careers in the United States.
+Girija, a native Floridian transplanted to California ("California is the best—and most expensive—place in the world for eating out"), was responsible for hiring and training, and the first few months were spent under her eagle eye.
 I couldn't have asked for a better apprenticeship.
 She was an excellent trainer.

 Over the next several years, I learned the craft, working on textbooks and specialized handbooks, mostly in the physical sciences and the life sciences but also in the humanities.
 I soon found that I enjoyed the work a great deal, as I've been a dedicated reader all my life and enjoy good writing.
 I felt fulfilled: skills unconsciously acquired thanks to a lifetime of obsessive reading were being productively exercised and honed, and I was also able to put my IT capabilities to good use, for example, developing a Perl script for consistency checking (this was before the appearance of the consistency checker PerfectIt).